billba/PowerApps-AI-Components/README.md

 ##  The *Confidence Gallery* component

-The `Confidence Gallary` component is similar to the confidence pill but it shows multiple results.
-This can be helpful in communicating to users that AI models are ultimately just making an educated guess, and is particularly valuable for models where the confidence value of the first few results could be similar.
+The `Confidence Gallery` component is similar to the confidence pill, but it can show multiple classes.
+This can be helpful in communicating to users that AI models are ultimately just making an educated guess, and is particularly appropriate for models where the confidence value of the first few results might be similar, and so only showing the first could be misleading.
+The design for this component is drawn from Lobe's [iOS](https://github.com/lobe/iOS-bootstrap) and [Android](https://github.com/lobe/android-bootstrap) starter apps.

-Add a `Confidence Gallery` component.
+Begin by adding a `Confidence Gallery` component.

 <img src="./media/InsertConfidenceGallery.png" height="100" alt="Insert confidence gallery"/>

 The `Classes` property is similar to the `Class` property of the confidence pill, but instead of a single record we provide a table of records.
 Try adding and subtracting records to the table to see what happens.
 By convention the confidences are in descending order and add up to 1 but neither is enforced by this component.
+Classes will be displayed in the order given.

 This component has similar properties as the confidence pill.
 All the *color* and *fill* properties expect CSS color values.